arrivendell/visualizer/README.md

 - If the values of the output cannot be associated to their metric (cast failing for instance): an error metric is sent, whose name is `error.{name of the failed metric}`
 - If the communication to influx is synchronous, a fail to write will be sent as a `batch_sending_error`
 - If the connection to influx is lost, failure metrics will be stored offline and sent once online, with a name `connectivity_error`
+- As mentioned earlier, the potential sensor defect measures are tagged in a special way, those measures are counter (top left counter) and an alarm is set under the `Error occuring` dashboard

 ## Future improvements:
-- Some refactoring of the code could be done to be able to configure the kind of metrics expected
+- Some refactoring of the code could be done to be able to configure the kind of metrics expected.
 - In case of scaling, using collecting agents such as statsd or telegraf before sending to InfluxDB could help.
-- More alerting options could be used if Grafana alerts are too limited
+- More alerting options could be used if Grafana alerts are too limited.
 - Logging should be used if the project grows a bit as print statements are limited compared to logs.
 - The current architecture uses HTTP calls to InfluxDB, which might become an issue as this blocks the code.
 Using threads could be a solution, an other would be to use UDP protocol to communicate to InfluxDB, with the risk of loosing data without being aware.
 A UDP supporthad been written for the sensor runner but some configurations are incomplete, making it unusable in the current state.
 - Tests should be added as soon as the project grows more than this simple code.